 In addition to braille, large print, and readers, two audio test formats are available for students with disabilities that impact reading or seeing for most College Board tests:

 - Assistive technology-compatible test format: Digital test form, delivered on a flash drive, for use with screen readers and other assistive technology.
-(Available for SAT, PSAT and most AP exams), Practice with assistive technology: Get redesigned SAT practice tests in optimized Microsoft Word documents or PSAT 10 practice tests in optimized Microsoft Word documents.
+(Available for SAT, PSAT and most AP exams), Practice with assistive technology: Get SAT practice tests in optimized Microsoft Word documents or PSAT 10 practice tests in optimized Microsoft Word documents.